 There are economic benefits too in enabling visitors to move quickly and safely through your area.
 Taxis and PHVs have a particularly important role in the night-time economy, ensuring the public return home safely, and can be helpful in ensuring that people disperse quickly and peacefully after events.
 They have also played a key role in ensuring key workers can get to work during the COVID-19 pandemic.

 Unfortunately, the existing licensing system is outdated and needs urgent reform.
 One of the main pieces of legislation dates from 1847, which means it predates even the earliest motor vehicles let alone online and mobile booking apps.
-The Local Government Association (LGA) is lobbying for a Taxi and PHV Licensing Reform Bill to modernise the governance system for taxis and PHVs and better protect passengers from the many and varied risks which now exist.
+While we are starting to see some legislative amendments, the Local Government Association (LGA) is lobbying for a comprehensive Taxi and PHV Licensing Reform Bill to modernise the governance system for taxis and PHVs and better protect passengers from the many and varied risks which now exist.

 Until then, it is incumbent on us to do the best we can with the tools at our disposal.
 We have developed this handbook to help you use these tools and understand some of the key issues concerning taxi and PHV licensing.
 It is intended to be used as a starting point to explain some of the difficulties that can arise in this complex area of business regulation, but of course, is not a replacement for the training provided by your own authority.
 The handbook has been updated reflect new statutory standards published by the Department for Transport in July 2020.